gregsabo/shorten/README.md

 If you don't have the `mkvirtualenv` command then you probably need to install [Virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/command_ref.html) and try again.

-Next, make sure you're in the repo's root directory and install the requirements:
+Next, make sure you're in the repo's root directory and your new virtualenv is activated.
+Install the python requirements:

 ```
 pip install -r requirements.txt
 ```

 Now make sure you have [Redis](http://redis.io/) installed and running.
-For example, via [homebrew](http://brew.sh/):
+For example, via [Homebrew](http://brew.sh/):

 ```
 brew install redis